hashbangcode/drupal-development/src/slides.md

   - Available hooks/events.
 ---
 ## Documentation
-- Add a readme file to the top level of your module.
+- Many developers include a readme file.
+Good to read if you want to know more about a module.
 - Markdown format is preferred.
 - Can also use plain text.
 ```
 README.md
 ```